AI-Assisted Testing & Tools

 • Block PRs without tests — this creates cultural accountability faster than any other practice

-• Test names should describe behavior ("returns 401 when token is expired"), not implementation
+• Test names should describe behavior, not implementation

 • Make ROI visible: track bugs caught by tests, flaky test count, CI execution time